Monday’s analyst upgrades and downgrades

 "Since mid-2015, CanWel has completed 3 major acquisitions and 1 smaller tuck ($400-million in combined total annual revenue and a greater-than 50-per-cent increase vs. legacy CanWel revenues of $768-million in 2015)," said Mr. Spronck.
 "In a broad sense, the goal has been to add complementary businesses in attractive markets while trimming exposure to Canadian residential construction activity.
 In our view, CanWel looks to have executed in a strategic, margin-enhancing and disciplined manner (paying 5.0 times to 7.5 times EBITDA versus CWX's 5-yearr average forward multiple of 9.7 time)."

-"While Canadian residential construction remains a key driver for CanWel, the recent acquisitions of California Cascade, Jemi‐Fibre, and Honsador highlight a strategy to diversify away from the historical linkage to Canadian residential construction activity as well as penetrate into the US market.
+"While Canadian residential construction remains a key driver for CanWel, the recent acquisitions of California Cascade, Jemi Fibre, and Honsador highlight a strategy to diversify away from the historical linkage to Canadian residential construction activity as well as penetrate into the US market.
 We estimate that less-than 70 per cen tof revenues have primary underlying exposure to Canadian residential construction (versus effectively 100 per cent prior to the California Cascade deal)."

 He set a price target of $7.50 for the stock.
 Consensus is $7.37.